+This is an actual TMLT medical malpractice case.
+It involves a family physician and a patient prescribed to pain medication.
 This presentation illustrates how action or inaction on the part of the physician led to allegations of professional liability, and how risk management techniques may have either prevented the outcome or increased the physician's defensibility.
 The case has been modified to protect the privacy of the physician and the patient.

 Failure to Communicate MRI Results

 This is an actual TMLT medical malpractice case, involving a pain management specialist treating a patient ...

 CME Seminars in Dallas, San Antonio, Austin, & HoustonLEARN MORE

 Other content in this Stream

 Is HIPAA relevant in 2019?

 TMLT risk management experts Cathy Bryant and Kassie Toerner discuss the role HIPAA rules and regulations play for medical practices when dealing with online threats, risks, and vulnerabilities.